taoyangwu/P3ANUT/README.md

-# P3ANUT
+# P3ANUT: Python Pipeline for PhageAnalysis through a Normative UnifiedToolset

-## How to run overall project
+## How to run software
 1. The project was developed using Python 3.12.3.
 It is recommended to use this version to run the project; to ensure compatibility.
-2. Install the required packages within the requirements.txt file bash pip install -r requirements.txt
+2. Install the required packages within the requirements.txt file bash
+*pip install -r requirements.txt*

 4. Run the unifiedGUI.py file.This is a GUI that contains all the features of the project.
-5. Install the required dependencies using the requirements.txt file: bash python unifiedGUI.py
+5. Install the required dependencies using the requirements.txt file:
+  * bash python unifiedGUI.py*
 This GUI provides access to all the features of the project.